 III.
-STAFF RECOMMENDATION, MOTIONS, AND RESOLUTIONS ON THE LOCAL IMPLEMENTATION PLAN (LIP)
+STAFF RECOMMENDATION, MOTIONS, AND RESOLUTIONS ON THE LOCAL IMPLEMENTATION PLAN

-Following public hearing, staff recommends the Commission adopt the following resolutions and findings.
+Following public hearing, staff recommends the Commission adopt the following resolutions and findings in order to approve the proposed amendment to the Malibu Local Implementation Plan with suggested modifications.
+To accomplish this action, there is a motion and resolution for denial of the amendment as submitted, and a motion and resolution for approval of the amendment with suggested modifications.
 The appropriate motion to introduce the resolution and a staff recommendation is provided just prior to each resolution.